-Because a constitutional amendment was passed to ban alcohol, there remained a dispute over whether marijuana could be outlawed without a constitutional amendment, so Anslinger came up with the idea of leveling a tax on marijuana with stiff penalties for non-compliance.
-In preparation for making such an argument, Anslinger solicited police officers to submit to his “gore file” their most gruesome stories when the crime could be blamed on marijuana, even if marijuana use had nothing to do with the commission of the crime.
-Anslinger also solicited medical opinions from 30 doctors and experts in the field, but when only one doctor, J. Bouquet, a hospital pharmacist, offered the only opinion with which Anslinger agreed, Bouquet's was the only testimony Anslinger submitted to the House Ways and Means Committee whose members at the time were considering the Marihuana Tax Act.
-To avoid Bouquet needing to be subjected to the Committee’s examination, Anslinger submitted Bouquet’s testimony in the form of written answers to interrogatories that Anslinger had sent him on behalf of the Department of Narcotics.
+Because a constitutional amendment was passed to ban alcohol, there was a legal dispute over whether marijuana could be outlawed without a constitutional amendment, so Anslinger came up with the idea of leveling a tax on marijuana with stiff penalties for non-compliance.
+In preparation for making such an argument, Anslinger asked police officers to submit to his “gore file” their most gruesome stories when the crime could be blamed on marijuana, even if marijuana use had nothing to do with the commission of the crime.
+Anslinger also solicited medical opinions from 30 doctors and experts in the field, but when only one doctor, J. Bouquet, a hospital pharmacist, offered the only opinion with which Anslinger agreed, Bouquet's was the only testimony Anslinger submitted to the House Ways and Means Committee whose members were at the time considering the Marihuana Tax Act.
+To avoid Bouquet needing to be subjected to the Committee’s examination, Anslinger submitted Bouquet’s testimony in the form of written answers to interrogatories. cont.

-Previously, another medical professional, Dr. A.E.Fossier, had written in the New Orleans Medical and Surgical Journal, “Under the influence of hashish those fanatics would madly rush at their enemies, and ruthlessly massacre every one within their grasp,” but this conclusion was merely quoting from an article Anslinger had personally written referencing the opium trade and speaking of the conquests of Marco Polo whose alleged “hasheesh-eaters” were fierce fighters.
-This statement caused Anslinger to repeatedly claim the word “assassins” originated with the words “hasheesh-eaters,” when, in fact, the word “assassins” had its origin in describing the Nizari Ismailis sect that split from Shia Islam in the 11th century.
+Previously, another medical professional, Dr. A.E.Fossier, had written in the New Orleans Medical and Surgical Journal, “Under the influence of hashish those fanatics would madly rush at their enemies, and ruthlessly massacre every one within their grasp,” but Fossier's article was merely quoting from an another article Anslinger had written referencing the opium trade and speaking of the conquests of Marco Polo whose alleged “hasheesh-eaters” were fierce fighters.
+Anslinger repeatedly claimed the word “assassins” originated with the words “hasheesh-eaters,” when, in fact, the word “assassins” had its origin in describing the Nizari Ismailis sect that split from Shia Islam in the 11th century.

 In 1937, Dr. William C. Woodward correctly represented the position of the American Medical Association that future investigation may show there are substantial medical uses for cannabis.